foxglove/mcap/go/mcap/README.md

 Examples:

-Convert a bag file to mcap:
+Convert a bag file to MCAP:

 <!-- cspell: disable -->